 In all cases the school will consider what support could be offered within the setting via pastoral support processes.
-At Gayton, this is provided by our Learning Mentor, who is able to direct families to external support if external support is more suitable using the Derby and Derbyshire Mental Health Pathway Guidance as part of our early help offer.
+Our Learning Mentor/Deputy DSL currently offers this support to families in school.
 Pastoral support will be kept under constant review to ensure that it is effective.